magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_even-one-word-is-enough.md

 Who is it that tells you about the astrological predictions?

-A lot of people talk about it, often just like a hobby or a casual interest.
+*Ajahn Sumedho:* A lot of people talk about it, often just like a hobby or a casual interest.

-If it really is as they say, then what should people do?
+*Ajahn Chah:* If it really is as they say, then what should people do?
 Are they offering any path to follow?
 From my point of view, the Buddha taught very clearly.
 He said that the things we can’t be sure about are many, starting from the time we were born.
 Astrology may talk about months or years in the future, but the Buddha points to the moment of birth.
 Predicting the future may make people anxious about what could happen, but the truth is that the uncertainty is always with us, right from birth.

 People aren’t likely to believe such talk, are they?